2016 Super Twenty20 Provincial Tournament

-The 2016 Super T20 Provincial Tournament is the sixth edition of the Inter-Provincial Twenty20.
+The 2016 Super T20 Provincial Tournament is the seventh edition of the Inter-Provincial Twenty20.
 The tournament featured a different format from previous seasons, featuring five teams, and was held between 26 January and 5 February 2016.
 Colombo Commandos won the tournament, defeat Galle Guardians in the final by 8 wickets.

 Format

 The Tournament will comprise 10 Round-robin matches plus the two semi-finals and the final.
 All first Round-robin matches and semi finals were held as day games and the final as a day/night game.